 Is Garlic Parmesan Pasta healthy?

-Gluten-free Garlic Parmesan Pasta can be a healthy meal choice, especially when prepared with whole food ingredients, fresh vegetables, and lean proteins.
-It’s rich in flavor while being safe for those with gluten sensitivities.
+Gluten free Garlic Parmesan Pasta can be healthy if you use whole foods, fresh veggies, and lean proteins.
+It's tasty and safe for gluten sensitivities.

 How do I store leftover Gluten-Free Garlic Parmesan Pasta?

-To store leftovers, place the pasta in an airtight container and refrigerate.
-It can last for up to 3 days.
-Reheat gently on the stove or in the microwave, adding a splash of water or olive oil to maintain moisture.
+Put leftovers in an airtight container and refrigerate.
+It lasts up to 3 days.
+Reheat on the stove or microwave with a splash of water or oil to keep it moist.

 Can I make it vegan?